CroudTech/Croud-Style-Guide/src/components/shared/misc/croud-summarised-mutli-selector.md

 We use the semantic-form-dropdown component from the [croud-vue-semantic](https://github.com/CroudSupport/vue-semantic) library.
 Click [here](http://croudsupport.github.io/vue-semantic/#semantic-form-dropdown) for full component docs.

-*Note: Bold items show the value is selected, dark grey shows the currect highlighted item using the arrow keys, and there is a lighter grey background on items the mouse is currently hoverd over*

 ### Basic Usage
 Simply provide a v-modal and options array to the selector for a basic setup